adamghill/alldjango.com/content/articles/essential-django-packages.md

 Thanks to Will Vincent for publishing [20 Django Packages That I Use in Every Project](https://learndjango.com/tutorials/20-django-packages-i-use-every-project) which directly inspired this post -- we have a few packages which overlap, but of course there are some differences as well.
 Also, if you need more awesomeness there is always [awesomedjango.org](https://awesomedjango.org) or... if you want to see the whole breadth of options check out [djangopackages.org](https://djangopackages.org)!

-I have linked to the sponsor/donation page for each library with a ❤️ if I could find it (please let me know if I missed any).
-One way to support these indispensible libraries is financially -- every 6 months or so, I [document](https://indieweb.social/@adamghill/111720848975106667) what I personally sponsor and I encourage you to as well if it's within your means and budget.
+I have tried to include links to the project sponsor/donation page if I could find it (please let me know if I missed any).
+One way to support the libraries you use is financially.
+Every 6 months or so, I [document](https://indieweb.social/@adamghill/111720848975106667) what I personally sponsor and I encourage you to as well if it's within your means and budget.
 Or better yet, get your workplace to sponsor the open source software they rely on!

 And finally, just a note: lists like this are inherently subjective -- all libraries have their own trade-offs and nothing is perfect for everyone.
 I built up this list over years of trying things and seeing what worked for me and what _I_ liked.
 I humbly suggest you come up with your own list, write it up, and [let me know](https://indieweb.social/@adamghill) -- I'd love to read it and see what packages I'm missing out on!

-## Pre-Django
+## Python-related

 ### [ruff](https://docs.astral.sh/ruff/)